budget-coder/music_library_mobile_syncer/README.md

 # Music Library Mobile Syncer
-A Java program for syncing your local music library to your Android, or similar, device.
+A Java program for syncing your local music library to your Android or other mobile device.

 ## Usage: <br />
 To be filled out...